 Money Transfer, or Remittances Business accounts for US$ 600+ Billion worth of transfers every year.
-Despite the COIVD19 times, eventually, long-term the value transferred every year will only increase.
+Despite the COVID-19 times, eventually, long-term the value transferred every year will only increase.

-The reason you’re on this page is because you’re looking at the ability of getting started in this business somehow and are trying to navigate the complex space.
-Trying to make heads and tails of this maze of complex jargon, ever-confusing regulations, licensing woes, compliance, access to banking, payment processing and in general just to understand the general nomenclature of this business.
+The reason you’re on this page is that you’re looking at the ability to get started in this business somehow and are trying to navigate the complex space.
+Trying to make heads and tails of this maze of complex jargon, ever-confusing regulations, licensing woes, compliance, access to banking, payment processing, and in general just to understand the general nomenclature of this business.

 Over the last few years, we have literally published 1,000s of articles, Q&As, podcasts, videos, how-to’s, etc. to help the cross-border payments community learn the intricacies and nuances of the “as-a-service” business model.

 At present we offer help in getting set up with the money transfer business in four distinct geographies:

 - European Union (EEA – European Economic Area)

 Remittance-as-a-Service or RaaS is a term that was coined by Faisal Khan (our CEO & Co-founder) in 2013.
 The quest was to find a legal method to be able to offer white-label remittance services to startups and incumbents alike for the US market (which is fiercely guarded, complex, and expensive to operate in).